IIIF/api/source/api/cookbook/newspapers/index.md

 ### Giving access to OCR text as paragraphs, lines and words

 *Use case:* I would like to share multiple versions of the same annotation list with different specificities so for example I might have:

   * a word level annotation list for harvesting by Europeana
   * a line level annotation list for use in Mirador
   * a paragraph annotation list for OCR correction.

-I would like to be able to link to these options to allow the client to decide which ones they want to use.
+I would like to be able to link to these options to allow the user or machine client to decide which ones they want to use.

 *Recommendation:* FIXME -- need extension to implement outputs of Text Granularity Working Group, see <https://github.com/IIIF/api/issues/758>.